openmrs/openmrs-esm-stock-management/README.md

 Installation

-Start the module and configure initial settings such as locations and stock items.
+Start the module and configure initial settings such as locations and stock items, stock sources.

 Documentation